rosagradilla19/skincare-products-recommendation-system/README.md

 - Eye cream
 - Sun protection

-I created an app with streamlit to make it interactive:
+I created an app with with streamlit to make it interactive for the user.
+The app looks like this:

 ![](images/image1.jpg)